 Fosamprenavir is used to treat HIV, the virus that can cause acquired immunodeficiency syndrome (AIDS).
 Fosamprenavir is for use in adults and children who are at least 4 weeks old.
 This medicine is not a cure for HIV or AIDS.

 Fosamprenavir may also be used for purposes not listed in this medication guide.

 What are the possible side effects of fosamprenavir (Lexiva)?

-Stop taking fosamprenavir and call your doctor at once if you have any of these serious side effects:
+Stop taking fosamprenavir and call your doctor at once if you have:

 - pale or yellowed skin, dark colored urine, fever, confusion or weakness;

-- sudden and severe pain in your lower back or side, blood in your urine, pain or burning when you urinate;
+- symptoms of kidney stones--sudden and severe pain in your lower back or side, blood in your urine, pain or burning when you urinate.

 - changes in the shape or location of body fat (especially in your arms, legs, face, neck, breasts, and waist).